QL Resources Bhd

 -

-27% - The company states it has 27% women in the management team of its palm oil activities for the year 2021.
-However, the scope of the reporting within the sustainability report only covers subsidiaries in Malaysia, but the company also operates palm oil plantations in Indonesia.
+1.9% - The company reports that it has 1.9% of managers are women.
+It does not report a separate figure for senior management.
+The scope of the reporting within the sustainability report also only covers subsidiaries in Malaysia, but the company also operates palm oil plantations in Indonesia.

 -